 Within this additional expensive Microsoft provided support, it is possible to upgrade the software.
 No library is available, i.e. the company own images have to be used.

-SQL Server Images
+SQL Server images

 These are images that have the license installed and that’s why they are more expensive than the plain VM.

-Azure SQL (Managment Instance and Database)
+Azure SQL (Management Instance and Database)

 Is a pay as you use service that delivers PaaS, DBaaS, a SaaS from the cloud.
 The service is pay as you use, i.e. the client is being charged only for live instances.